Complete guide to audio visual cables

 For commercial and industrial applications, coaxial cables are the go-to audio visual cable.
 Coaxial cables transmit radio frequency (RF) signals with excellent signal integrity due to their multiple insulating layers and cable shielding.
 Because of their durability and resistance to interference, they’re used for a huge range of applications, including broadband internet networking cables, cable television signals, CCTV systems, telephone trunk lines, high-speed computer data busses, radio transmission, and many other applications in the telecommunications, entertainment, and even military and automotive industries.
 There are many different types of coaxial cable to suit this wide range of uses and environments, such as RG-6, RG-11, RG-59, and RG-213 coaxial cables.

-If you’re looking for a commercial or industrial-grade audio visual cable solution, it’s likely that you’ll need one of these coaxial cable types.
-Or, depending on your industry, environment and project, you may be better off with a totally custom audio visual cable that’s designed exactly to your specifications.
-In fact, many industries need custom cables to ensure the longevity, durability, effectiveness and legal compliance of their equipment.
+If you’re looking for a commercial or industrial-grade audio visual cable solution, you may need one of these coaxial cable types—or a fully custom audio-visual cable designed to your exact specifications.
+In fact, many industries need custom cables to ensure the longevity, durability and legal compliance of their equipment.